ethan8663/Finance-app/Readme.md

 # Finance app

-A finance app for recording income and expenses and viewing summaries.
+A Java finance app for recording income and expenses and viewing summaries.

+Built with Clean Architecture and object-oriented principles.

 ## Features (MVP)
 - Record transactions (income and expense)